bogdan0083/better-search/README.md

 - `betterSearch.context`: Number of context lines to show around search results.
 Default: 2
 - `betterSearch.sortFiles`: Sort files for deterministic sort.
 Enabling this limits the search to 1 thread and will negatively impact performance.
+- `betterSearch.ignorecase`: Ignore case of a search query.
+- `betterSearch.smartcase`: Ignore case ONLY if no upper-case letters are present in a search query.
+Overrides 'betterSearch.ignorecase' property.

 ## Attributions